 How does a remote wipe work?

-For a remote wipe to work, a device needs to be powered on and be connected to a network so it can receive the communication from the software commanding it to be wiped.
-A user attempting to remotely wipe their missing device can run into problems if the device is rebooted during the process, if the device is on airplane mode, or if connectivity to the device is somehow otherwise impeded.
+For a remote wipe to work, a device needs to be powered on and connected to a network so it can receive the communication from the software commanding it to be wiped.
+A user attempting to remotely wipe their missing device can run into problems if the device is rebooted during the process, if the device is on airplane mode or if connectivity to the device is somehow otherwise impeded.

 Who offers remote wipe?

 In the enterprise, remote wipe capabilities are available natively on most smartphones and tablets through Exchange ActiveSync, which synchronizes access to email, calendar, contacts and tasks from the organization's Microsoft Exchange Server.
 Other enterprise-centric MDM applications -- also known as enterprise mobility management (EMM) software -- that offer remote wipe include the following:

 - AirDroid Business is an MDM remote wipe software that supports Android, iOS, Windows and macOS devices.
 It performs remote wipes, locks device screens and files, forces password resets and automatically factory resets a device.

 - Apple Business Manager is a web-based platform that does remote wipes of iOS, iPadOS and macOS devices.
 Files are still recoverable up to 30 days after wiping.